 Low light photography situations need the fastest possible apertures to capture them.
-F/1.4 will give you twice as much light as F/2.8.
+F/1.4 will give you four times as much light as F/2.8.

 This is a great technique to use during visible low light situations, in automatic or manual modes.

 Your lenses may have ‘image stabilization‘.
 Nikon, Canon, and even third-party manufacturers allow up to 4.5 stops of compensation.
 This can come really handy when shooting hand-held.

 With this in mind, these stops allow you to drop your shutter speed down to capture and freeze the scene.

 If you can capture a sharp scene with 1/250th of a second using a regular lens, then a lens with image stabilization can bring that down to 1/15th of a second, or even lower.

 This is a great technique to use during visible low light photography.

 If you are capturing a low-lit scene and do not have a tripod or flash unit, there are a few methods to help keep your images well exposed and sharp.

 One is to stabilise your camera by using your camera strap around your neck.
 Making the strap taught will allow you to shoot at lower shutter speeds.